310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% endbubble %}

 {% bubble Shinobu %}
-Weeell… After seeing Taichou-dono like that, it is kind of……
+Weeell… After seeing Taichou-dono like that, it’s a little hard to comment……

-Errmm, Taichou-dono.
+Ermm, Taichou-dono.
 Our options will go down if we take grilling off the list.
 {% endbubble %}

 {% bubble Midori %}